AllenInstitute/mouse_connectivity_models/docs/glossary.rst

         voxel model
-                The connectivity model based on :term:`nonparametric regression` at the resolution of :term:`voxels`
+                The connectivity model based on :term:`nonparametric regression` at the resolution of :term:`voxel`s

         source
                 The